-3.F.1.
+- 3.F.1.
 The Government may obtain services from alternate sources either inside or outside this contract to include activation of Government vessels.
-The actions by the Government to obtain services from another source is a remedy independent of other remedies provided in this contract and shall not necessarily constitute "default" or require remedies in this contract for default.
+The actions by the Government to obtain services from another source is a remedy independent of other remedies provided in this contract and shall not necessarily constitute "default" or require remedies in this contract for default. - 3.F.2.

-3.F.2.
 The Contractor may be put into limited use status by the Contracting Officer for service failures including, but not limited to, the following:

-- 1. Performance scores falling below an acceptable rating for two consecutive monthly ratings. - 2.
-Rejecting one or more bookings that are required under the mandatory space commitments or the exigency annex. - 3.
-Failure to report one or more cargo losses, breaches, hijackings as required by the Exigency Annex. - 4.
-Lost/damaged/pilfered shipments exceeding 0.5% of all shipments during any three month period.
+- 3.F.2.1.
+Performance scores falling below an acceptable rating for two consecutive monthly ratings. - 3.F.2.2.
+Rejecting one or more bookings that are required under the mandatory space commitments or the exigency annex. - 3.F.2.3.
+Failure to report one or more cargo losses, breaches, hijackings as required by the Exigency Annex. - 3.F.2.4.
+Lost/damaged/pilfered shipments exceeding 0.5% of all shipments during any three-month period. - 3.F.3.

-3.F.3.
 The Contractor will be notified via a letter issued from the Contracting Officer that the Contractor is in jeopardy of being put on limited use.
-The letter will outline, at a minimum, the reason the Contractor is being considered for limited use status, the proposed amount of time of the limited use status, and any other pertinent information.
+The letter will outline, at a minimum, the reason the Contractor is being considered for limited use status, the proposed amount of time of the limited use status, and any other pertinent information. - 3.F.4.

-3.F.4.
 The Contractor shall respond with a remedy to the issue.
-If the Contracting Officer determines the remedy is insufficient the Contractor will be notified in writing they are officially in limited use status.

-3.F.5.
-Contractors in limited use status may only be offered bookings if no other contractor is available or if no other contractor has equal or higher flag service available.
+If the Contracting Officer determines the remedy is insufficient, the Contractor will be notified in writing that it is officially in limited use status. - 3.F.5.
+Contractors in limited use status may only be offered bookings if no other Contractor is available or if no other Contractor has equal or higher flag service available.